carl2087/final-whistle/README.md

 ### HTML tags rendering in cards on the home page

-This was due to Summernote not being compatible with Materilize and the HTML tags where showing in the front end.
+This was due to Summernote not being compatible with Materialize and the HTML tags where showing in the front end.
 To fix this I removed summernote from my site and just used the built in Django admin area.

 ### Pagination links not working